Creating a Flint

 Available Presets

-| Preset | Description | Plugins | Mods |
+| Preset | Description | Shards | Mods |

 |---|---|---|---|

-blank | Empty flint, nothing installed | none | none |
+blank | Empty flint, nothing installed (default) | none | none |

 Using Presets

-flint init scratch --preset blank
+flint init notes

-flint init notesPreset Locations
+flint init research --preset defaultPreset Locations

 Presets are discovered from: